DestrClank/discord-tts/README.md

 discordTTS.getVoiceStream("Your text goes here !", {lang : "en"})
 ```

 Modify the value of the `lang` parameter to change the language of the Text-to-Speech voice.
+You just have to take the first part of the language code before the `-`.

+Example : `en-US` become `en`.

 ### Examples of languages available :